I Love Birkenstocks

 Dr. Martens Wonder Balsam is a signature blend of natural and synthetic waxes designed to nourish, protect, and soften leather boots.
 It’s an essential step in Gina Mama’s break-in protocol—used inside and out to ease stiffness, prevent cracks, and help your Docs feel comfortable faster.

-My Evening Routine for Breaking In Dr. Martens
+My Daily Break-In Routine for Dr. Martens Boots (What Actually WorkeD

 It took me about two full weeks to get my Dr. Martens comfortable enough to wear without moleskin and with just one pair of socks.
 Each night during that period, I made boot break-in part of my evening routine.
 I’d lace up my Docs while preparing dinner and getting the kids ready for bed—just enough wear time to gently flex the leather without pain.
 After everyone was asleep, I’d unwind with an episode of Stranger Things, slip off my Docs, trade them for my coziest Birkenstock Bostons, and massage a layer of Dr. Martens Wonder Balsam into the leather.
 Leaving the conditioner to soak overnight worked wonders, softening the boots bit by bit until they molded perfectly to my feet.